 - To Restock Komodo Food Supply

 There was concern that the number of Komodo dragons has decreased due to declining prey.
-The local administrator also concerned that the giant lizards are declining in size due to change in diet.
-According to them, the population of deer, which Komodo dragons eat, have significantly declined.
+The local administrator is also concerned that the giant lizards are declining in size due to changes in diet.
+According to them, the population of deer, which Komodo dragons eat, has significantly declined.

-Still, considering to close Komodo island because of the declining deer population is arguably not relevant.
-After all, the main reason that deer population decrease in number is not tourism, but illegal poaching.
-Besides, Komodo also eat other preys such as buffalos and wild boars.
+Still, considering closing Komodo island because of the declining deer population is arguably not relevant.
+After all, the main reason that the deer population decreased in number is not tourism, but illegal poaching.
+Besides, Komodo also eats other prey such as buffalos and wild boars.

 - To Increase Komodo Population

-Another reason that the local government considered Komodo Island closure was to increase Komodo dragon’s population.
-According to the local officials, not only did Komodo dragons decline in size, but also in number in the past few years.
+Another reason that the local government considered Komodo Island closure was to increase the Komodo dragon.
+According to the local officials, not only did Komodo dragons decline in size but also in number in the past few years.
 Hence, during the one-year closure, they planned to embark on a conservation program aimed at increasing the population of the dragons and preserving their habitat.

 The National Park Centre and Komodo Survival Progam (KSP), however, found that over the past five years, the Komodo population was in a relatively stable fluctuation, between 2,400-3,000.
 Environment and Forestry Minister Siti Nurbaya Bakar added that the population of rare Komodo dragons was not under threat.
 Data showed the number of Komodo dragons from 2002 to 2019 is relatively stable.

-That being said, the presence of tourists within the Komodo National Park is not seen as a threat in Komodo dragon population.
+That being said, the presence of tourists within the Komodo National Park is not seen as a threat to the Komodo dragon population.